katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **getAllHrefs(hrefs, batchHref, parameters, configuration):** returns an array of all objects for hrefs, a given array with permalinks.
 All these parameters need to be of the same resource type!
 You can provide expansion (or other) parameters with parameters.
 It will get all these permalinks in the most efficient way if an href to the corresponding batch url is provided.
-If not provided it will get them in individual request in groups of 100 permalinks in order to not make the request url too long.
+If the batch url is null it will get them in individual request in groups of 100  (can be overwritten with config.groupBy) permalinks in order to not make the request url too long.
-For the moment this only works for the node-sri-client.
+* **getAllReferencesTo(baseHref, params, referencingParameterName, hrefsArray, config):** Same as getAll but you can add a referencingParameterName and an array of hrefs.
+It will add referencingParameterName as a parameter and add the hrefsArray as a comma separated string, but it will only request them in groups of 100 (can be overwritten with config.groupBy) to make sure the request url does not get too long.

 All these methods return a promise.
 If the response status >= 400, the result will return an error object with: